 The code above prints “a is True” followed by “back to main level”.
 Note how control is passed from the first if statement’s True path to the main level based entirely on indentation while in other languages that do not rely on indention, the second if would always execute and would print “b is true” since the second if would evaluate to True.

 6.28.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.28.5.

 Use either spaces or tabs, not both, to demark control flow.

-Note that Python 3.0+ will refuse to compile code that uses a mixture of tabs and spaces for indentation.

 6.29 Loop control variables [TEX]